Zaremba Density Phase Transition: A={1,2,3} May Suffice

 A Strengthened Zaremba Conjecture

 Zaremba originally conjectured .
 Bourgain-Kontorovich (2014) proved density 1 for (non-effectively).
-Our data suggests the truth may be much stronger: appears to suffice with exactly 27 exceptions, all .
-This is a dramatic strengthening — the bound on partial quotients drops from 5 to 3, and the exception set is finite (verified to , running to ).
+Our data suggests the truth may be much stronger: within the completed verification to , appears to suffice with exactly 27 exceptions, all .
+If this holds at all scales, it would be a dramatic strengthening — the bound on partial quotients drops from 5 to 3, and the exception set is finite.
+The repository does not currently contain a completed RESULTS block for , so this page should not cite stability for that set.

 Hausdorff Dimension and Transitivity